Rocky Road Banana Bread

 - Pour the batter into the prepared pan and bake for 55-60 minutes, or until a tester inserted into the center of the bread comes out clean.
 Cool in the pan for 15 minutes, then invert into a wire rack and cool completely before slicing.

-Banana bread will keep at room temperature for 3 days, refrigerated for a week, or frozen for up to 3 months.
+Rocky road banana bread can be stored at room temperature for up to 3 days, refrigerated for a week, or frozen for up to 3 months.